BlockCertsAI/BCAI-Canon/12_consistency/L12_Consistency_Rules.md

 - authority
 - payload

-Then the outcome MUST be identical across:
+then the outcome MUST be identical across:
 - all nodes
 - all domains
 - all executions
-- all time.
+- all time

 ---

 ### **2.2 No Duplicate Effects**
 If a transition has already been accepted (provisionally or sealed):
-- re-submission MUST NOT apply its effects again
+- re-submission MUST NOT apply effects again
 - state MUST NOT double-mutate
-- compensating actions MUST NOT be applied
+- compensating or inverse actions MUST NOT occur

 The Architect (L04) MUST detect and neutralize duplicates.

 ---

 ### **2.3 No Semantic Mutation on Re-Execution**
-Meaning MUST remain constant.
+A transition’s meaning MUST remain constant.
-A transition’s semantics cannot evolve, drift, or reinterpret across repeated evaluations.

-MAIAi's semantic evaluation (L03) MUST remain stable.
+MAIAi semantic validation (L03) MUST produce identical interpretations under identical inputs.

+Semantic drift is forbidden.

 ---

 ### **2.4 Idempotent Failure Outcomes**
 If a transition fails:
-- repeated attempts MUST produce the same failure classification
+- repeated evaluation MUST yield the same failure class
-- with the same reasoning
+- the same reasoning trace
-- unless underlying state has changed
-- or new authority/constraints apply

-Failure cannot mutate unpredictably.
+- the same rejection semantics

+unless underlying state, authority, or constraints have changed.

 ---

 ### **2.5 Deterministic Error Surfaces**
 Errors MUST NOT:
-- depend on node conditions
+- vary by node
-- arise due to ordering differences
-- vary by timing
+- depend on timing
+- depend on execution order
-- differ between domains
+- differ across domains

-Every node MUST classify the failure identically.
+Every node MUST classify failure identically.

 ---

 ### **2.6 Consistency Across Routing**
 If a transition or event is routed multiple times (L08):
-- nodes MUST detect prior acceptance
+- prior acceptance MUST be detected
-- MUST NOT create divergent provisional states
+- duplicate provisional states MUST NOT be created
-- MUST NOT produce duplicate sealing requests
+- duplicate sealing MUST NOT occur

-Routing MUST maintain canonical idempotence.
+Routing MUST preserve idempotence globally.

 ---

-# 3. Idempotence Requirements for All Transitions
+## 3. Idempotence Requirements for All Transitions

-Every transition MUST include:

 ### **3.1 Unique Transition Hash**
-Reflecting:
+Every transition MUST include a deterministic hash covering:
 - identity
 - authority
 - intent